 Native to Kentucky and now working the songwriting dirt from Hoback, Wyoming near Jackson Hole, Davis is also a freelance writer, photographer, studio engineer/producer at Three Hearted Recording Studio, founder of juke joint blues and alt-country band Boondocks, curator/founder of the concert series Songwriter’s Alley, and co-founder of the WYOmericana Caravan Tour.
 According to The New York Times, Davis along with his wife Seadar Rose, had “entrepreneurial gumption in producing the traveling concert circus” that made waves across the Mountain West.
 The award-winning documentary WYOMERICANA depicts the inaugural tour in 2014, which unites and exposes original acts in Wyoming.

-The aforementioned projects have allowed Davis to share the stage with some of his songwriting and guitar-slinging heroes: Wilco, Willie Nelson, Jason Isbell & the 400 Unit, Buddy Guy, Sam Bush, Grace Potter, James McMurtry, and Justin Townes Earle.
+The aforementioned projects have allowed him to share bills with some of his heroes—Wilco, Willie Nelson, Jason Isbell & the 400 Unit, Buddy Guy, Sam Bush, Steve Earle, Grace Potter, Justin Townes Earle, and James McMurtry.
 This has also led him to festival, theater and club stages across the country as well as private events and the occasional wedding around Jackson Hole when he’s not on the road or knee-deep in a river wielding a fly rod.